SamKenny51/hangmanGame/README.md

 * Draw hangman as incorrect guesses are made
 * Allow users to adjust the length of the words
 * Expand the use of RegEx to detect spoiler words and censor them appropriately
+* Dynamically update the TUI instead of "drawing anew".